-Senior Tom Conner as Tom in the Depart duction of The Glass Menagerie, which ope home with a parent," Scott said.
+Senior Tom Conner as Tom In the Depart duction of The Glass Menagerie, which ope home with a parent," Scott said.
 "We all think our parents were overbearing at some point.
-Whether they were or not remains to be seen."
+Whether they were or not remains to be seen.'
 The show also takes a minimal approach staging and props.
-Scott kept the number of props down to the essentials and has her cast pantomime the rest.
-"If it's not truly inte- Director: Siiri Scott gral, we are not using it so that we take this idea that in memories, there are thing that are real to us, but there are other things that may be fuzzy,' Scott said.
+Scott kept the number of props down to the essentials and has her cast pantomime the "If it's not truly inte- Director: Siiri Scott gral, we are not using it so that we take this idea that in memories, there are thing that are real to us, but there are other things that may be fuzzy, Scott said.
 The effect is pleasing and keeps the audience focused on the actors and their interactions with each other.
-The stage is designed similarly in a plain style with no more than a couch, table and record player for the actors to

-Starring: Katy Kertez, Topper and Bryce Coope Wednesday to Satu and Sunday at 2:30 p.r.

-\$10 general admissio

-and \$7 for
+The stage is designed similarly in a plain style with no more than a couch, table and record player for the actors to The Glass Television a Playwright: Tennesse Starring: Katy Kertez, Wednesday to Satu and Sunday at 2:30 p.r. \$10 general admissio and \$7 for Topper and Bryce Coope SCENE SCENE enagerie

-Playwright: Tennesse

-STHE OBSERVER SCENE

-enagerie